GSI-HPC/sys-chef-cookbook/README.md

 2. **No changes by default!** This means unless attributes are set, no deployment and configuration happens.
 Lets say the boot configuration which the "sys" cookbook is capable of deploying with attributes in `node.sys.boot` doesn't match the needs for a specific node, you are still free to use a more general `grub` cookbook or even a `site-grub` cookbook.
 3. The **"sys" cookbook doesn't deploy the server-side of services**.
 It configures a node to use a mail relay, but doesn't install a mail-server.
 4. The name of **a definition is prefixed with `sys_`** to prevent name space collision with other cookbooks.
+5. Attributes defined with loaded with `default_unless` in the `attributes/` directory.

 # Usage